 Unitil Corporation - FERC Audit - On November 3, 2011, the FERC commenced an audit of Unitil Corporation, including its associated service company and its electric and natural gas distribution companies.
 Among other requirements, the audit evaluated the Company's compliance with: i) cross-subsidization restrictions on affiliate transactions; ii) regulations under the Energy Policy Act of 2005; and the iii) uniform system of accounts for centralized service companies.
-The final audit report was issued on February 28, 2013 and the Company has submitted its plan to address the audit findings and implement the audit recommendations.
-The Company does not believe the audit findings have an impact on the Company's financial condition or results of operations and expects to complete tasks associated with the audit recommendations in the second quarter of 2013.
+The final audit report was issued on February 28, 2013 and the Company submitted its plan to address the audit findings and implement the audit recommendations on March 29, 2013.
+The Company submitted its quarterly progress update on the implementation of the audit recommendations on April 30, 2013.
+On June 5, 2013 the FERC advised the Company that the audit is complete; no further action is required by the Company.
+The audit findings did not have an impact on the Company's financial condition or results of operations.